 1985-1988: BA (Hons), Natural Science, Cambridge University.

 Current position & Responsibilities

-- Professorial Chair in Earth Sciences (Geophysics), University of Melbourne
+- Professor, School of Earth Sciences (Geophysics), University of Melbourne (fractional)

 - National chair, AuScope Simulation, Analysis, Modelling (Australian national geoscience infrastructure program).

 - Computational Infrastructure for Geodynamics, Executive Committee (currently chair), 2016-2020

 Geodynamics: Application of numerical modelling to the dynamics of planetary mantles including effects of rheological variations, partial melting and porous flow of melt.
 The geological evolution of the Earth, Venus and Mars.
 Quantitative models of plate tectonics and other modes of planetary evolution.
 Modelling the dynamics of subduction zones.
 The deformation of the continental crust at the basin scale and the interaction of tectonics with erosion/sedimentation.

 Computational Mathematics: The development and application of particle-based finite element methods for high strain, history dependent, fluid and solid deformation problems with interfaces, multiple materials, complicated geometries (e.g. the Underworld code).
 Advanced solution algorithms for elliptic PDE’s using multilevel finite element methods for realistic Earth-like rheology including viscoelasticity, history dependence, anisotropy, and strain-softening plasticity.